bkrepp-ctps/vmt-viz-by-county/README.md

 ## Overview
 Repository for app to visualize county-by-county VMT (vehicle-miles-traveled) data.

-The data currently available is for the 48 contiguous states from March 1, 2020 to June 28, 2020.
+The data currently available is for the 48 contiguous states from March 1, 2020 to July 31, 2020.

 The page __vmt.html__ presents a day-by-day visualization of the VMT for each county.